cdio/caio/README.md

 ### Sinclair ZX80

-The emulation of the [ZX80](https://en.wikipedia.org/wiki/ZX80) is in alpha state, some features are missing such as program injection for the 8K ROM.
+The emulation of the [ZX80](https://en.wikipedia.org/wiki/ZX80) is in alpha state, some features are missing such as support for load/save operations from the basic.

 That said, it works fine.